Bay Harbor Islands · Market Report

 A plain-language snapshot of the single-family and condo markets — what the current data shows, and what it means for buyers and sellers right now.

-The full report covers the condo and single-family segments separately, building-level performance patterns, cancel-relist analysis, and what the data means for buyers negotiating and sellers pricing today.
+The full report covers April condo market conditions — building-level performance, the pricing gap analysis, and what the data means for buyers negotiating and sellers pricing today.

 This report covers current conditions in the Bay Harbor Islands single-family and condo markets — written for buyers and sellers who want to understand what the data actually says, not a headline summary.